 Happy fall!
 We assume you’re reading this while you’re either waiting in line for a PSL, (no judgment here) you’re on your way to check out fall colors, or you just finished searching the back of your closet for your box of scarves.
 Either way, it’s time to read these nine solid reasons why you need to experience fall in Reno like a local.

 Summer is over and you know what that means… no summer crowds at Lake Tahoe!
-With over 300 days of sunshine in the Reno Tahoe area, fall is the perfect time to get out onto that famous crystal clear water.
-Kayaking and paddleboarding are two favorites.
+With more than 300 days of sunshine in the Reno Tahoe area, fall is the perfect time to get out onto that famous crystal clear water. <Kayaking and paddleboarding are two favorites.
 The water is the warmest it will be all year and Tahoe’s calm morning water is paddling paradise.
 It is fall (haven’t you heard?) so maybe wear something a little warmer than a bikini.
 Totally up to you.